When I Grow Up

 From a young age, we’re asked, “What do you want to be when you grow up?”

-But all of my ideas about my future began to shift once I joined a church community.
+All of my ideas about my future began to shift once I joined a church community.

 Church Influence